go2ismail/Landing-Page-Collections/README.md

 # Landing-Page-Collections

-Beautiful landing page collections developed using Asp.Net Core 2.2 original HTML version can be download from [Colorlib](https://colorlib.com) support by [CodeRush.CO] source code collections (https://coderush.co)
+Beautiful landing page collections that will help your growth hacking effort developed using Asp.Net Core 2.2 original HTML version can be download from [Colorlib](https://colorlib.com) support by [CodeRush.CO] source code collections (https://coderush.co)